Blue Jays, Jose Bautista Nearing Agreement

 The Blue Jays have emerged as the front-runners for free agent right fielder Jose Bautista’s services and are nearing an agreement with the slugger, reports Jesse Sanchez of MLB.com (Twitter link).
-Details regarding the potential pact aren’t yet known, but Toronto hadn’t offered Bautista a deal worth more than the one-year, $17.2MM qualifying offer as of late December.
+Details regarding the potential pact aren’t yet known, but Toronto hadn’t been willing to give Bautista a deal worth more than the one-year, $17.2MM qualifying offer as of late December.

 It also hasn’t helped Bautista’s cause that he’s coming off a disappointing season, one that featured multiple stints on the disabled list and an offensive decline.
 While Bautista hit a more-than-respectable .234/.366/.452 with 22 home runs in 517 plate appearances, those numbers represented a stark drop-off from the ones he has typically posted as a Blue Jay.
 After toiling in anonymity with various teams from 2004-09, Bautista slashed a stellar .268/.390/.555 with 227 homers as a Jay between 2010-15.